-But this 63 year-old woman got something else disgusting when she ate some partially cooked squid in South Korea in June 2012.
-As she bit into a part of the delicious dish - which still had its organs intact - she felt a "pricking and foreign-body sensation" in her squidhole.
+Many people have hang-ups about eating "raw" seafood.
+Whether for health reasons or some other aversion, to each his or her own.
+But one 63 year-old woman got something else disgusting when she ate some partially cooked squid in South Korea in June 2012.
+As she bit into a part of the delicious dish - which still had its organs intact - she felt a "pricking and foreign-body sensation" in her mouth.
 She spat it out.
-Pew!
-Gross.

-She was too late.
-Pods of squid semen had already shot into her mouth, impregnating the mucous membranes of her tongue, cheek, and gingiva.
-Doctors later removed the "twelve small, white spindle-shaped, bug-like organisms" called spermatophores and also identified a sperm sack somewhere in the mix.
-They didn't have eyes or little baby tentacles or anything, but still, they were the products of animal sperm living inside her mouth.
+But she was too late.
+Pods of squid semen had already shot into her mouth, impregnating the mucous membranes of her tongue, cheek, and gums.
+Doctors later removed the "twelve small, white spindle-shaped, bug-like organisms" called spermatophores and also identified a sperm sack.
+They didn't have eyes or little baby tentacles or anything, but still, the products of animal sperm were living inside her mouth.